‘Joker’ sets October box-office record for Thursday showings

 LOS ANGELES (AP) — “Joker” is getting the first laugh on its debut weekend, scoring an October box-office record with $13.3 million earned in Thursday night showings.

 Warner Bros. released the figures Friday morning.
+“Joker” unseated “Venom,” which also holds the record for best October opening with $80.3 million, according to Comscore.

 The strong start comes after weeks of discussion about the R-rated film and whether it will inspire some to commit violence.
-The film stars Joaquin Phoenix as the man who becomes Batman’s classic nemesis in the original story film.
+The film stars Joaquin Phoenix as the man who becomes Batman’s classic nemesis in the origin story film.

 Some victims of the Aurora, Colorado, theater massacre that occurred during a 2012 “Dark Knight Rises” showing have called on Warner Bros. to support gun control initiatives, which the studio says it already does.